 If you’re using a BBB or RPi, you will do this while SSH’d into those.

 Flashrom is the software that you will use, for dumping, erasing and rewriting the contents of your NOR flash.

 In the libreboot build system, from the Git repository, you can download and install flashrom.
 Do this after downloading the lbmk Git repository:

 NOTE: debian, arch or void can be written instead of ubuntu2004. the debian script is also applicable to newer ubuntu versions

-ubuntu2004 script complains about missing dependencies, just modify the script and remove those dependencies.
+ubuntu2004 script complains about missing dependencies, just modify the dependencies config to remove those dependencies.
 The script is located at

-resources/scripts/build/dependencies/ubuntu2004 and it is written for Ubuntu 20.04, but it should work fine in other GNU+Linux distributions that use the
+config/dependencies/ubuntu2004 and it is written for Ubuntu 20.04, but it should work fine in other Linux distributions that use the

 apt-get package manager.